Thornrose/learning-typescript/notes/01-intro.md

 ## Notes

 - when you want to "run" the typescript, use command `tsc` will generate corresponding JS file.
-  - if you use `let` (or `const`?) in TS, the JS file it creates will be written as `var`, i wonder if there is a config option about that
+  - if you use `let` (or `const`?) in TS, the JS file it creates will be written as `var`, i wonder if there is a config option about that?
+UPDATE: yes, there is

 - closing vscode and opening again, you may not see the same TS errors? weird behaviour there.